Work and carers

 a spouse, partner, civil partner or relative, or someone who lives at the same address as you do.

 In these cases, your employer must seriously consider your request and discuss it with you.
-See the article on Family friendly employment law for further details.

 To find out where you stand, first: